-- 5G phones are already down to $285 (Xiaomi) and Oppo predicts $150 later in 2020.
+- 5G phones are already down to $199 in China and Oppo predicts $150 later in 2020.
 The gap between 4G & 5G prices is narrowing, making 5G the obvious choice for most in any country with extensive coverage.

 - Customers want to buy 5G.
 The Korean and Chinese results are convincing.
 Surveys elsewhere correspond.
 At some point, many people will see through the 5G hype and realize there is little practical advantage.
 My assumption is that will only have a modest effect on sales.
 April update: Korean sales fell after the carriers agreed to end subsidies.

 - 5G networks have enormous capacity, able to deliver far more than most carriers can expect to sell.
 Once the 5G networks are in place, carriers will have a strong incentive to promote 5G.

 - 5G networks are not expensive to build by telco standards.1 They often cost less in total than 4G and cost much less per bit.
 NTT, Verizon, AT&T, and Orange are building 5G nets and cutting capex.
 Countries like Germany and Italy could very rapidly reach 70% or better coverage by pulling up 1-2% of sales for added capex.
 April: I now have data.
 See $23,000 for 5G Base Stations, $56,000/cell Complete.
 Quantity 200,000

 - China is committed to ~50% coverage by the end of 2020, confirmed by Xi Jinping despite Corona.
 Even with problems, most of China will be covered by 2021-2022.
 (China will be 70% of 5G adds in 2019, 2020, & possibly 2021.)
 See Xi Jinping: Accelerate 5G to Restore the Economy.